-Single-cell FRET measurements of signaling dynamics
+Single-cell FRET measurements of signaling diversity and temporal variability

 We have developed a FRET microscopy method that allows measurements of protein signaling dynamics in individual bacteria1.

 We want to understand the design of intracellular signaling networks, both in terms of mechanism and function.
 For this purpose, it is crucial to characterize the dynamic response of the network to input stimuli.
 The pathway used by the bacterium Escherichia coli to sense chemical gradients is an excellent example of a simple signaling circuit (Fig. 1) that performs a well-defined function.

 Fig. 1.
 The E. coli chemotaxis signaling pathway.
 (Left) Biochemical view, illustrating interactions between protein components (receptors, A, R, B, Y, Z, M).
 (Right) Coarse-grained view, in which the three essential dynamical variables (ligand in put, [L](t), kinase activity, a(t), covalent modification levels of receptors, m(t)) are linked by two “transfer functions” (F(a), G([L],m)) representing the combined action of multiple protein species.

 We use Förster resonance energy transfer (FRET) to study the dynamic input-output relations of signaling in living cells.
 Responses to time-varying stimuli applied in microfluidic chambers reveal the essential input/output relationships of the system, to reveal the “shape” of the essential transfer functions (Fig. 2).
 These measurements form the basis for studying both their functional implications, as well as their mechanistic implementation at the molecular level2,3,4.